 How to Use IPSW files

-Before using a firmware file to update, you will want to backup the iOS device to be safe.
+Before using a firmware file to update, you will want to backup the iOS or iPadOS device to be safe.

 - Connect your iPhone or iOS device to your computer